soundpaint/rp2040pio-docs/monitor-commands.rst

 for clearing or setting its status or for specifying its pin direction by enabling or disabling its output, respectively.
 Use options "-p" and "-g" option to specify which PIO and GPIO pin to apply the operation.
+Option "-p" can be ommitted when clearing or setting GPIO pin status; in that case, the operation will apply the new pin status as external input for the specified pin.

-If none of options "-i", "-s", "-c", "-e", "-d" is specified, the current status of all GPIO pins will be displayed, depending on option "-p" for either of the PIOs or for the GPIO after function selection.
+If none of options "-i", "-s", "-c", "-e", "-d", nor any of the override options is specified, the current status of all GPIO pins will be displayed, depending on option "-p" for either of the PIOs or, if "-p" is not specified, for the GPIO after function selection.
+One of options "--override-irq", "--override-in", "--override-oe", and "--override-out" may be specified together with one of policy options "--pass", "--invert", "--low", "--high" to change override policy of the specified GPIO pin.
+If no policy option is specified, the current policy is displayed for the specified override target.

 :ref:`Back to Overview <commands-overview>`